pnp/PnP-Provisioning-Schema/ProvisioningSchema-2016-05.md

 Src|xsd:string|The Src of the File, required attribute.
 Folder|xsd:string|The TargetFolder of the File, required attribute.
 Overwrite|xsd:boolean|The Overwrite flag for the File, optional attribute.
+Level|FileLevel|The Level status for the File, optional attribute.
 <a name="webparts"></a>
 ###WebParts
 The webparts to add to the page, optional collection of elements.